linjekoll/lineart-enterprise-app/README.markdown

      - business logic, db-interaction

 ## Setup
 Needs a GlassFish datasource with jndi name jdbc/postgresql.
 This can be created in Netbeans but resides in Glassfish.
-It can also be created via the GlassFish admin console.
+There seems to be some compatibility issues with the PostgreSQL-driver that is bundled with Netbeans.
+Therefore, you need to get the latest driver from [http://jdbc.postgresql.org/download.html](http://jdbc.postgresql.org/download.html) and use it to create the database connection.

 A data source is approximately the same as a GlassFish JDBC Resource.
 A JDBC resource is tied to a JDBC Connection Pool.
 The connection pool represents the database and holds information like user credentials for the DB, maximum connections, timeouts and so on.

-In the GlassFish console (usually http://localhost:4848) choose Resources -> JDBC -> JDBC Connection Pools.